liyuantsao/liyuantsao.github.io/_pages/about.md

 Hi!
 I'm Li-Yuan Tsao (**曹立元**), a second-year master's student at Department of Computer Science, [National Tsing Hua University](https://nthu-en.site.nthu.edu.tw/) (NTHU), advised by Prof.
 [Chun-Yi Lee](https://scholar.google.com/citations?user=5mYNdo0AAAAJ&hl=en).

-My research interests primarily focus on computer vision, with a specific emphasis on image super-resolution and domain adaptation recently.
+My research interests primarily focus on computer vision, with a specific emphasis on image super-resolution recently.
 I am highly enthusiastic about exploring new research domains and am open to diverse areas!

 **<span style="color:red">I'm planning to apply for a Ph.D. program starting in Fall 2025.</span>** If you have any opportunities or suggestions, please feel free to contact me!